On this page...

 In Thessalonica, arrests ensued, for which Jason made bail, and Paul and Silas quietly slipped out of town.

-The story continues with both men traveling to the nearby city of Berea, Greece where they encountered a handful of Judahites.
+The story continues with both men traveling to the nearby city of Berea, Greece where they encountered a handful of Judeans.
 Luke wrote:

 These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so.

-For any who may have firsthand experience with these two types of encounters (Thessalonica vs Berea); the contrast is significant: The Judahites at Thessalonica wanted Paul and Silas arrested (or worse), whereas the Judahites at Berea received the WORD.
+For any who may have firsthand experience with these two types of encounters (Thessalonica vs Berea); the contrast is significant: The Judeans at Thessalonica wanted Paul and Silas arrested (or worse), whereas the Judeans at Berea received the WORD.
 Oh, what a difference!

-A doctrine has subsequently emerged and (unsurprisingly) become quite popular where the acquisition of knowledge is apparently the goal of the righteous and the careful intellectual study of information is the only accepted means of acquiring said knowledge, let alone delivering one from dangerous cults.
+A doctrine has subsequently emerged and (unsurprisingly) become quite popular where the acquisition of knowledge is apparently the goal of the (self-)righteous and the careful intellectual study of information is the only accepted means of acquiring said knowledge, let alone delivering one from dangerous cults.
 Aristotle would be proud.
 Independent pursuit of this knowledge is discouraged, unless the student is already a trained and credentialed researcher.
 Even then, his work must be reviewed and accepted among his peers to have credence.
 Group study is smiled upon, so long as someone qualified is in charge, preferably a trained and credentialed proctor, but curricula is available for the non-credentialed in the form of study guides.
+Most importantly, stay suspicious!
+And anti-certain!

-Look again at these same two passages, this time contrasting the King James Version translation with the First Century Aramaic Bible...
+Look again at the passage regarding the Judeans in Berea, this time from the First Century Aramaic Bible...

 ...and they were hearing gladly from the WORD every day while they were distinguishing from Scripture whether these things were so.
 And many of them believed, and so also of the Greeks, many men and notable women.